Black cutworm on soybean

 - Check 20 consecutive plants in five different areas of the field to determine percent of plants cut or girdled.

 - Concentrate sampling in areas that are more at risk for damage.

 Risk for infestation by black cutworm is greater in areas that are attractive for egg laying and include the following:

 - Fields with crop debris

 - Low areas within fields

 - For seedling plants, treat if 20 percent of plants are cut, stand has gaps of one foot or more, and cutworms are present.

-- For vegetative plants (before flowering), treat if defoliation from this pest and other defoliators reaches 30 percent (see Visual guide for estimation of soybean defoliation).
+- For vegetative plants (before flowering), treat if defoliation from this pest and other defoliators reaches 30 percent (see percent defoliation of soybean leaves).